Put your financial game plan in action for a chance to win cash!

 See great money smart tips from your fellow Alliant members on Facebook – and add yours!

 By Pam Leibfried

-In light of recent, highly publicized security breaches at national retailers, many Alliant members are understandably concerned about improving the safety and security of their credit and debit cards.
-Below, we've outlined a few tips to keep your cards secure.
+In the last few years, we’ve seen multiple large-scale security breaches at national retailers and healthcare companies – and even at the IRS.
+Many Alliant members are understandably concerned about improving the safety and security of their credit and debit cards.
+Below, we've outlined a few tips to keep your cards more secure.
 And we've also included a list of some more in-depth resources where you can learn more about this topic.

 Use a digital wallet service like Visa® Checkout for online shopping.
 Visa Checkout is a hassle free online payment service that you can use with your Alliant Visa® Platinum or Platinum Rewards credit card.
 Visa Checkout lets you pay at participating online retailers by simply entering your username and password.
 It's a great way to manage your online shopping experiences with a single account, without sharing your credit card number with every online retailer from which you purchase.

 Check your accounts for unauthorized transactions.
 If you have an Alliant Visa Platinum or Platinum Rewards credit card or an Alliant Visa debit card, it's easy to monitor your card activity anywhere, anytime by simply logging in to Alliant Online Banking and clicking through to your credit card or checking account.

 Set up automated notifications so that you receive an alert when your Alliant debit card is used.